A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 - Lower enzymatic activity

-- Dominance of a few functional groups
+- Dominance of fewer functional groups

 - lower resilience

-- higher susceptibility to illness
+- higher susceptibility to disease

 - greater dependence on external inputs